Future Show Innovation Challenge is Under Armour's

 Innovation competition franchise.

 The Future Show Innovation Challenge is Under Armour's annual invitation-only competition.
-Every October, up to twenty entrepreneurs from across the globe are invited to an all-expenses-paid trip to Under Armour Global Headquarters in Baltimore.
+Entrepreneurs from across the globe are invited to an all-expenses-paid trip to Under Armour Global Headquarters in Baltimore.
 The two-day event features presentations alongside a company-wide trade show.

 We held our first Future Show in 2011, back when it was called Innovation Day.
 We invited six entrepreneurs from around the globe for what was, in essence, an executive presentation.